 At the funeral many expressed their grief for the family by slipping Hilda money.
-Every year on the anniversary of Jimmy's death Hilda would sit her girls down and tell them about their father.
+Every year on October 29 Hilda would sit her girls down and tell them about their father.
 In the same way the people of Israel celebrated passover every year so that each generation would remember the Lord's protection and deliverance long after they begged Him to stop talking to them directly, Hilda told the girls about their father's love for them, about how he would play his trumpet to draw people to their Bible Center so they could understand their Heavenly Father's love for them.
 She told them about his glimpse of heaven, about how they counted up the gifts from Jimmy's funeral on their bed, and about it all adding up to $600.
 It was exactly what they needed to escape debt!

 When my brother Bob and I came along, Grandma would tell us those stories, too.
 There were many times that she would tell us how the Lord would guide her by providing an exact amount needed for a ministry endeavor to which she felt called, and that intimate language she shared with the Lord was first spoken and understood at her husband’s funeral.